storm-enroute/storm-enroute.github.io/coroutines/docs/0.4/control-transfer.md

 In structured programming,
 arbitrary, non-local control flow is generally forbidden.
-In fact, the negative aspects of statements such as `goto` have been criticized to the degree where they found themselves a place in the programming folklore.
+In fact, negative aspects of statements such as `goto` have been criticized to the degree where they found themselves a place in the programming folklore.
 This reputation is largely deserved --